-- Three (3) celebration events have been delivered to provide opportunities to track progress through weighing and measuring and to offer further advice and support where required - Four x 4 week pre school prevention programmes were delivered for 2-4 year olds - Eighteen (18) families attended 3 day "Lets Get Cooking" cook and eat courses in October and February half term holidays - A summer holiday programme was delivered during July / August 2010 to ensure that families remained active during the holiday.
-Seventy-one (71) adults and children attended the programme - These referrals are received initially by Tier 2 services, but it is hoped to increase capacity in Tier 3 services in the future by providing a Community Nutritional Assistant to support young people and their families.
-This will encourage take up of that service and ensure those with the greatest need are assigned to the appropriate service at an earlier point - The Obesity Partnership developed an Early Years Food Policy, which was launched in November 2010.
+- Three (3) celebration events have been delivered to provide opportunities to track progress through weighing and measuring and to offer further advise and support where required. - Four (4) x 4 week pre school prevention programmes were delivered for 2-4 year olds - Eighteen (18) families attended 3 day "Lets Get Cooking" cook and eat courses in October and February half term holidays. - A summer holiday programme was delivered during July / August 2010 to ensure that families remained active during the holiday.
+Seventy-one (71) adults and children attended the programme. - These referrals are received initially by Tier 2 services, but it is hoped to increase capacity in Tier 3 services in the future by providing a Community Nutritional Assistant to support young people and their families.
+This will encourage take up of that service and ensure those with the greatest need are assigned to the appropriate service at an earlier point. - Change4Life publicity was released in January 2011 which promoted the LAF and activities linked to it. - The Obesity Partnership developed an Early Years Food Policy, which was launched in November 2010.
 Training around this was delivered to 94 Early Years practitioners between January and March 2011.
-It is hoped to roll out the training in nurseries, which will support the implementation of the policy - The policy itself has received some interest from the Department of Health, who are considering rolling out this type of policy nationally - Sunderland participated in the delivery of a HENRY (Health Exercise Nutrition for the Really Young) pilot, which is underpinned by the Family Partnership Model.
+It is hoped to roll out the training in nurseries, which will support the implementation of the policy. - The policy itself has received some interest from the Department of Health, who are considering rolling out this type of policy nationally. - Sunderland participated in the delivery of a HENRY (Health Exercise Nutrition for the Really Young) pilot, which is underpinned by the Family Partnership Model.
 Sunderland's participation involved the development, pilot and long-term evaluation of a programme to help practitioners work more effectively with parents of babies and preschool children to prevent childhood obesity.
 The pilot is now completed and through the securing of additional funding further training sessions are planned for July 2011, which will allow up to 32 additional practitioners to be trained.
-The programme trains health and community practitioners working with young people and their families on obesity and lifestyle concerns - Sunderland offers the Maternity Lifestyle Programme to all pregnant women and families, particularly those from disadvantaged groups and communities, to improve access to positive lifestyle services, by providing activities that fit easily into families' everyday lives.
-This includes nutritional and physical activities aimed at maximising the likelihood of long-term health, particularly for women with a BMI >30 - The Specialist Exercise Practitioner Maternity has made 1615 client contacts (target 1500) from April 2010 to March 2011, 37 of which where referred to the Exercise Referral and Weight Management programme.
+The programme trains health and community practitioners working with be trained.
+The programme trains health and community practitioners working with young people and their families on obesity and lifestyle concerns.

+Sunderland offers the Maternity Lifestyle Programme to all pregnant women and families, particularly those from disadvantaged groups and communities, to improve access to positive lifestyle services, by providing activities that fit easily into families' everyday lives.
+This includes nutritional and physical activities aimed at maximising the likelihood of long-term health, particularly for women with a BMI >30.
+The Specialist Exercise Practitioner - Maternity has made 1615 client contacts (target 1500) from April 2010 to March 2011, 37 of which where referred to the Exercise

+1500) from April 2010 to March 2011, 37 of which where referred to the Exercise Referral and Weight Management programme.
 Activities delivered include Mums on the Move, Aquanatal, Gentle Circuits, Aerobics, Cycling and Legs, Bums and Tums.
 A new activity was added to the programme during this period.
-"Mums in the Pool....and baby comes too" is a water based exercise class for the mother with the baby in an inflatable seat.
-This activity, and "Mums on the Move" create exercise opportunities for new mums without the need for additional child care - The Health Related Behaviour Survey (HRBS) is a questionnaire of a sample of young people in Years 4 and 6 of primary school and Years 8 and 10 in secondary.
+"Mums in the Pool...and baby comes too" is a water based exercise class for the mother with the baby in an inflatable seat.
+This activity, and "Mums on the Move" create exercise opportunities for new mums without the need for additional child care.

+• The Health Related Behaviour Survey (HRBS) is a questionnaire of young people in Years 4 and 6 of primary school and Years 8 and 10 in secondary.
 The results of the 2010 Survey have been published and some of the key trends are: